onefoot17/ra-metrics/README.md

 }
 ```

-Just in case the Apache was used to supply the web server, use the code snippet below on the Apache config file which is at C:\xampp\apache\conf\httpd.conf:
+Just in case the Apache was used to supply the web server, use the code snippet below on the Apache config file at **C:\xampp\apache\conf\httpd.conf**

 ```
 LoadModule rewrite_module modules/mod_rewrite.so